cottrell/quantile_regression/README.md

 - do more quantitative error plots etc.
 - consider CRPS (Continuous Ranked Probability Score) instead of CDF loss
 - normalizing flows ... i.e. round trip cdf and quantile as consistency constraint ... where is this done, is it actually doing anything to include this constraint.
+- randomize $\tau$ sampling during training in jax instead of grid ...